A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Implementation Details

 The experiments are conducted via a single run, with the global random-seed $42$.
-The computation is based on a single Nvidia A100 (\num{80} \text{GB}), and the computation budget is around 500 GPU hours.
+The computation is based on a single Nvidia V100 (\num{32} \text{GB}), and the computation budget is around 2200 GPU hours.